Purpello/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Let's begin by looking at a plot of the average number of steps per 5-minute period averaged over the 53 days we've been analyzing thus far.
+Let's begin by looking at a plot of the average number of steps per 5-minute period averaged over the 53 days (the ones without NAs) we've been analyzing thus far.
 Only those times that mark the beginning of an interesting change in the pattern are marked on the x-axis in order to keep the plot cleaner.
 Also, our goal is to get a general idea of the shape of the daily activity pattern.
 More detail could be seen by inspecting the data in the **stepsByInterval** data frame.

 First, we'll average the data by interval.
-We'll use the data frame that has the NAs removed.

 ```r